Y0URD34TH/Project-GLD/LuaParams.md

 ### Important Notes

-- For using AI to make scripts please send (copy and paste) to your AI our compact documentation of lua ready for AI: https://github.com/Y0URD34TH/Project-GLD/blob/main/Ai-Lua.txt
 - **Optional Parameters**: Parameters with default values (e.g., `int delay = 0`) are optional in Lua
 - **sol::this_state**: These C++ parameters are automatically handled and not visible in Lua
 - **Disabled Functions**: The following standard Lua functions are disabled for security: